Introduction to Economics

 Resources

-used to produce goods and services
+• used to produce goods and services.

-Coping with Scarcity: Two Options
+Coping with Scarcity: Two Imaginable Options

-• each produces everything s/he consumes
+• each person produces everything s/he consumes

 • “jack of all trades, master of none”